fdnd-agency/oncollaboration/README.md

 - [Categories](https://fdnd-agency.directus.app/items/avl_categories)
 - [Users](https://fdnd-agency.directus.app/items/avl_users)

-Tijdens het bouwen hebben we mobile first gewerkt.
-Ook hebben we Progressive Inhancement toegepast zodat iedereen deze website kan gebruiken.
+During the development, we worked with a mobile-first approach.
+We also applied Progressive Enhancement so that everyone can use this website.

 ## Installation
-Om aan dit project te werken kun je deze repo clonen.
-Zodra je dit hebt gedaan moet je alle benodigde bestande installeren met het comando `npm install`.
-Als je dit heb gedaan kun je het op je localhost runnen met `npm run dev`.
+To work on this project, you can clone this repository.
+Once you have done this, you need to install all the necessary files using the command `npm install`.
+After that, you can run it on your localhost with `npm run dev`.

 ## Usage
-Op de website kun je scrollen door de webinars en contourings.
-Als het uiteindelijk af is kun je de webinars bekijken en vragen in de comments achterlaten.
-Ook kun je met je collegas de contourings bespreken.
+You can browse through the webinars and contourings, leave comments on them, and search for specific ones.
+Additionally, you can filter them by category.
+Webinars are available to watch, and you can download the resources used for both the webinars and contourings.

 ## Changelog
 ### Sprint 14
-Deze sprint hebben we een start gemaakt aan dit project.
-We hebben gewerkt aan de userstory: [Als gebruiker moet ik presentaties makkelijk kunnen terug vinden.](https://github.com/Ryank2004/Oncollaboration-Sprint-14/issues/9) We hebben ons heel erg gefocust op het maken van de homepage, en het maken van componenten die we op verschillende platsen gaan gebruiken.
-Hier is een lijst van issues die wij hebben opgelost deze sprint:
+This sprint, we made a start on this project.
+We worked on the user story: [Als gebruiker moet ik presentaties makkelijk kunnen terug vinden.](https://github.com/Ryank2004/Oncollaboration-Sprint-14/issues/9) We focused heavily on creating the homepage and developing components that we will use in various places.
+Here is a list of issues we resolved during this sprint:
 - [Het maken van de Navigatiebalk](https://github.com/Ryank2004/Oncollaboration-Sprint-14/issues/15)
 - [Bouwen van kaartjes voor de contourings](https://github.com/Ryank2004/Oncollaboration-Sprint-14/issues/14)
 - [Bouwen van preview kaartjes voor de webinars](https://github.com/Ryank2004/Oncollaboration-Sprint-14/issues/13)